simonhamp/routes/readme.markdown

 Hope you find it useful! :)

 Questions?
 Comments?
-Feel free to [raise an issue](https://github.com/simonhamp/routes/issues/new) or message me on Twitter [@simonhamp](http://twitter.com)
+Feel free to [raise an issue](https://github.com/simonhamp/routes/issues/new)